 Preparing Your Camper

-Camp Chief Ouray is a beautiful setting in the picturesque Rocky Mountains.
-We sit at an elevation of 8,700 feet above sea level, which brings with it a certain amount of issues that we commonly see in our campers.
-Things like altitude issues, sun exposure and weather changes.
+Camp Chief Ouray is tucked away in the picturesque Rocky Mountains.
+We sit at an elevation of 8,700 feet above sea level, with 360-degree mountain vistas.
+While it may be beautiful, spending time at altitude can come with challenges.
+Things like altitude sickness, sun exposure and weather changes are all common experiences here in the Rockies.
 So, let’s look at these items and see what you can do to help your child acclimate to the climate and conditions of our elevation.

-Altitude issues are generally caused by thin air and not enough water.
+Altitude sickness is generally caused by thin air and not enough water.
 Symptoms we commonly see are nausea, bloody noses, headache, and in some cases vomiting.
-We are a very dry climate and recommend campers bring two water bottles that they can fill at different times of the day to help stay hydrated.
-However, if they do not start drinking water before arriving, their bodies may not be prepared for the immediate influx.
+We have a particularly dry climate and recommend campers bring two water bottles that they can fill at different times of the day to help stay hydrated.
+We also suggest having your child drink plenty of water the week before camp, to start properly hydrating their bodies ahead of time.

-What you can do: have your camper(s) start drinking a full water bottle before and after lunch at home.
-This will help their bodies get used to the increase and help them acclimate better to our environment.
+What you can do: have your camper(s) start drinking a full water bottle before and after lunch at home the week before camp.
+This will help their bodies acclimate better to our environment.

 Sun exposure manifest as sunburn.
 We ask parents to pack sunscreen so we can ensure that each camper puts it on.
 Spray sunscreen is easy to use and counselors can spray down the campers then ask them to rub it in.
 If we have lotion sunscreen, we will still make sure they put it on, but then ask other campers to help each other get the hard to reach places.